-The test of relevance in the Cayman Islands is wider than standard disclosure in England and includes any document that tends to support or undermine either party's case, including "train of enquiry" documents.
+The test of relevance in the Cayman Islands is wider than standard disclosure in England and includes any document that tends to support or undermine either party's case, including "train of enquiry" documents (this is sometimes referred to as the Peruvian Guano test).
 Documents are understood to include anything that is capable of recording or storing information.
 After lists are exchanged, each party can inspect and take copies of the documents on the other party's list (save for documents over which privilege is asserted).